aminetchitooss/node_SMS_mail/README.md

-# This is an example of a node mailer service and I'm using
+# This is an example of a node mailer service (a wysiwyg form + Api post) Test it with link above

 ## 1- Modules used below